Some have described them as the Corps of Engineers of Islamic

 international capital markets and conduct business in U.S. dollars.

-will impact “any entity providing funds to the IRGC or doing business
+that will impact “any entity providing funds to the IRGC or doing

-with them,” making them potentially liable to be designated by the
+business with them,” making them potentially liable to be designated

 U.S. officials are not yet commenting officially on the proposed

-came as a result of a growing frustration within the administration
+move came as a result of a growing frustration within the

-with the lack of effectiveness of the United Nations sanctions on Iran.
+administration with the lack of effectiveness of the United Nations

 “Time is short,” one administration official told me.